pri-k/docs-mysql/index.html.md

 In order to configure a load balancer with the IPs of the proxy tier before v1.4.0 is deployed and prevent applications from obtaining the IP of the first proxy instance, the product enables an operator to configure the IPs that will be assigned to proxy instances.
 The following instructions applies to the **Proxy** settings page for the MySQL product in Operation Manager.

-1. In the **Proxy IPs** field, enter a list of IP addresses that should be assigned to the proxy instances.
+- In the **Proxy IPs** field, enter a list of IP addresses that should be assigned to the proxy instances.
 These IPs must be in the CIDR range configured in the Director tile and not be currently allocated to another VM.
 Look at the **Status** pages of other tiles to see what IPs are in use.

 - In the **Binding Credentials Hostname** field, enter the hostname or IP that should be given to bound applications for connecting to databases managed by the service.
 This hostname or IP should resolve to your load balancer and be considered long-lived.
 When this field is modified applications must be rebound to receive updated credentials.

 Configure your load balancer to route connections for a hostname or IP to the proxy IPs.
-If you would like to configure a healthcheck or monitor, use TCP against port **1936**.
 As proxy instances are not synchronized, we recommend configuring your load balancer to send all traffic to one proxy instance at a time until it fails, then failover to another proxy instance.
 For details, see [Known Issues](#known-issues).

+**Important**: To configure your load balancer with a healthcheck or monitor, use TCP against port **1936**.
+Unauthenticated healthchecks against port 3306 will cause the service to become unavailable, and will require manual intervention to fix.

 #### Adding a load balancer after an initial deploy